Zhuwenqian/ESP32_S3_Camera_Monitor/README.md

 - **Camera not working**: 1.Check camera connection and ensure the correct camera model is selected;2.Do not close the tab, restart the board, when the board is restarted, open the video stream again.(The second one is a known issue)
 - **WiFi not connecting**: Verify WiFi credentials and ensure the board is within range
 - **SD card not detected**: Format the SD card as FAT32 and ensure it's properly inserted
-- **Video stream not loading**: Click the "Start Stream" button manually (Note: Auto-load is a known issue, manual start is required)
+- **Video stream not loading**: Click the "Start Stream" button manually or restart the board.

 ## Documentation